jjvanzon/JJs-Reference-Architecture/patterns.md

 A `ViewModel` class holds the data shown on screen.

 It is purely a [data objects](#dto).
-It will only have public properties.
+It would only have public properties.
 It should have no methods, no constructor, no member initialization and no list instantiation.
 (This is to make sure the code creating or handling the `ViewModels` is fully responsible for it.)

 __A `ViewModel` should say *what* is shown, not *how* or *why*.__